hsk81/protobuf-rpc-js/README.md

 ## Protocol Alternatives

-When you instantiate e.g. the `reflector_svc` you can provide an additional `protocol` parameter, like:
+When you instantiate the `reflector_svc` you can provide an additional `protocol` parameter, like:

 ```js
 var reflector_svc = new ProtoBufRpc(Api.Reflector.Service, {